 They sport plenty of high-end features such as wide peripheral vision, anti-fog technology, UV protection, and cushioned seals.

-When you buy a pair of these, you’ll get 4 adjustable nose pieces so you can find the best fit for you.
+When you buy a pair, you’ll get 4 adjustable nose pieces so you can find the best fit for you.

 The only downside is that the nose pieces aren’t as durable as other goggles, but that’s a little to be expected for a lower-priced pair.
 We still recommend them as the top value product!